isomerpages/moe-punggolgreenpri/_our-curriculum/CCE/Character and Citizenship Education.md

 **<font size="5">Department Mission</font>**<br>
-Nurture future-ready leaders of exemplary character who are empowered in making a difference for the society
+Nurture future-ready leaders of exemplary character who are empowered to make a difference for society

 **<font size="5">Overview of CCE@PGPS</font>**<br>